-Restrictive covenants in our secured term loan facilities impose, and any future debt facilities will impose, financial and other restrictions on us.
+Restrictive covenants in our secured term loan facilities and revolving credit facility impose, and any future debt facilities will impose, financial and other restrictions on us.

-The secured term loan facilities impose, and any future debt facility will impose, operating and financial restrictions on us.
-The restrictions in the existing secured term loan facilities may limit our ability to, among other things:
+The secured term loan facilities and revolving credit facility impose, and any future debt facility will impose, operating and financial restrictions on us.
+The restrictions in the existing secured term loan facilities and revolving credit facility may limit our ability to, among other things:

-• pay dividends out of operating revenues generated by the vessels securing indebtedness under the facility, redeem any shares or make any other payment to our equity holders, if there is a default under any secured term loan facility;

-- incur additional indebtedness, including through the issuance of guarantees; - create liens on our assets; - sell our vessels; - merge or consolidate with, or transfer all or substantially all our assets to, another person; - change the flag, class or management of our vessels; and - enter into a new line of business.
+- pay dividends out of operating revenues generated by the vessels securing indebtedness under the facility, redeem any shares or make any other payment to our equity holders, if there is a default under any secured term loan facility or revolving credit facility; - incur additional indebtedness, including through the issuance of guarantees; - create liens on our assets; - sell our vessels; - merge or consolidate with, or transfer all or substantially all our assets to, another person; - change the flag, class or management of our vessels; and - enter into a new line of business.

-The secured term loan facilities require us to maintain various financial ratios.
+The secured term loan facilities and revolving credit facility require us to maintain various financial ratios.
 These include requirements that we maintain specified maximum ratios of net debt to total capitalization, that we maintain specified minimum levels of cash and cash equivalents (including undrawn lines of credit with maturities greater than 12 months), that we maintain specified minimum ratios of consolidated earnings before interest, taxes, depreciation and amortization (consolidated EBITDA), to consolidated interest expense and that we maintain specified minimum levels of collateral coverage.
-If at any time the aggregate fair market value of (i) the vessels subject to a mortgage in favor of our lenders and (ii) the value of any additional collateral we grant to the lenders is less than 135% of the outstanding principal amount under the secured term loan facilities and any commitments to borrow additional funds, our lenders may require us to provide additional collateral.
+Under our secured term loan facilities, if at any time the aggregate fair market value of (i) the vessels subject to a mortgage in favor of our lenders and (ii) the value of any additional collateral we grant to the lenders is less than 135% of the outstanding principal amount under the secured term loan facilities and any commitments to borrow additional funds, our lenders may require us to provide additional collateral.
 Upon notice from our lenders that additional collateral is required, we will have 30 days to either provide collateral that is acceptable to the lenders, cancel remaining commitments to lend and/or prepay outstanding debt in an amount to maintain the minimum collateral coverage ratio.
-See "Item 5-Operating and Financial Review and Prospects-Liquidity and Capital Resources-Secured Term Loan Facilities-Financial Covenants."
+See "Item 5-Operating and Financial Review and Prospects-Liquidity and Capital Resources-Secured Term Loan Facilities and Revolving Credit Facility-Financial Covenants."
 The failure to comply with such covenants would cause an event of default that could materially adversely affect our business, financial condition and operating results.

 Because of these covenants, we may need to seek permission from our lenders in order to engage in some corporate actions.
 Our lenders' interests may be different from ours, and we may not be able to obtain our lenders' permission when needed.
 This may limit our ability to finance our future operations and make acquisitions or pursue business opportunities.
-See "Item 5-Operating and Financial Review and Prospects-Liquidity and Capital Resources-Secured Term Loan Facilities."
+See "Item 5-Operating and Financial Review and Prospects-Liquidity and Capital Resources-Secured Term Loan Facilities and Revolving Credit Facility."